adeo/mozaic-design-system/src/pages/getStarted/developers/whatsincluded/index.md

 <br>

-### Design Tokens :
+## Design Tokens :

+> design tokens are theming/styling constants defined in a JSON file.
+They are trasnpiled into multiple format to be shared across plateforms (SCSS, IOS, ANDROID...).

 `nodes_modules/garden-css/tokens/properties/**`

-They are the source files that generate the tokens.

-They are usefull if you need to customize your own build of the tokens.

 Tokens generation use [style-dictionary](https://amzn.github.io/style-dictionary/#/)